-It seems that a few years ago, in 2016 or so, there were problems with quality control and the axeheads breaking, but all the most recent reviews have been glowing and it seems the Husqvarna have addressed the issue that was causing the problem (which was the place where they stamped their brand name on the axehead).
-Since it is less expensive than Hults Bruk or Gransfors Bruks axes, or even Helko Werk, the axe won’t come with as finely sharpened an edge or as polished a handle, but those are both easy things to solve yourself with a sharpening stone, some sandpaper, and some type of vegetable oil.
+I remember a few years ago, in 2016, there were problems with quality control and the axeheads breaking.
+Still, all the most recent reviews have been glowing and it seems the Husqvarna has addressed the issue that was causing the problem (which was the place where they stamped their brand name on the axehead).
+Since it is less expensive than Hults Bruk, Gransfors Bruks axes, or even Helko Werk, it won’t come with as finely sharpened an edge or as polished a handle.
+Still, those are both easy to solve with a sharpening stone, sandpaper, and vegetable oil.

 This beast of a splitting axe, with a 3-½ pound axehead, comes with a steel collar on the handle just beneath the axehead.
 This protects the handle in case of overstrikes (missing your swing and hitting the piece of wood with the handle instead of the axe edge), the most common cause of handle breakage.

 The axehead has a concave wedge shape, perfect for forcing apart big rounds of wood and logs.
 The orientation of the grain on the American hickory handle is perfectly straight, as with all Gransfors axes.
 In any case, each axe comes with a 20-year manufacturer’s warranty, so if you get one with a defect, they’ll replace it quickly and free of charge.

 I found that it’s a joy to handle and use, as the Swedish axe makers who make these tools by hand know how important that is, so it has flawless balance, making all the difference in effort and ease of use.